saulovillasenor/ibm_data_science_professional_certificate/course6_databases_and_sql_for_data_science_with_python/week5_course_assignment/final_assignment/Readme.md

 A Python based Jupyter notebook has been provided to help with completing this assignment.
 Follow the instructions to complete all the problems.
 Then share the Queries and Results with your peers for reviewing.

 ## Step-By-Step Assignment Instructions
-###Assignment Topic:
+### Assignment Topic:
--In this assignment, you will download the datasets provided, load them into a database, write and execute SQL queries to answer the problems provided, and upload a screenshot showing the correct SQL query and result for review by your peers.
+In this assignment, you will download the datasets provided, load them into a database, write and execute SQL queries to answer the problems provided, and upload a screenshot showing the correct SQL query and result for review by your peers.
 A Jupyter notebook is provided in the preceding lesson to help you with the process.

 This assignment involves 3 datasets for the city of Chicago obtained from the Chicago Data Portal: